 Although coupling of growth and production has several advantages, there is a well-known trade-off between fast growth (and higher productivity but lower product yield) and high product yield (with low biomass yield and therefore low volumetric productivity).
 This effect was also evident in our itaconic acid producer strain^[2].
-Such limitations can be overcome by employing a two-stage process (Figure 2) separating growth from production, which we successfully implemented for an
+Such limitations can be overcome by employing a two-stage process (Figure 2) separating growth from production, which we successfully implemented for an strain during the growth phase of the two-stage process differs only slightly from the (yellow)

-Comparison of one-stage processes (growth-coupled product synthesis: see also Figure 1) and two-stage processes (with separated growth and production phase).
++ Figure 2: Comparison of one-stage processes (growth-coupled product synthesis; see also Figure 1) and two-stage processes (with separated growth and production phase).
 Because of the increased volumetric productivity of the two-stage process, the time needed to complete the fermentation is reduced compared to the one-stage process.
-The vield space (orange) of the constructed strain during the growth phase of the two-stage process differs only slightly from the (vellow) vield space of the wild type in Figure 1, but primes the organism for a switch in the production phase.
-In the latter, the valve is switched off leading to strongly reduced (or even zero) growth but high product itaconic acid strain [4].
+The yield space (orange) of the constructed yield space of the wild type in Figure 1, but primes the organism for a switch in the production phase.
+In the latter, the valve is switched off leading to strongly reduced (or even zero) growth but high product itaconic acid strain^[4].
 The search for suitable interventions for a two-stage process requires a generalization of the minimal cut sets approach, since the latter involves only static interventions.
-Together with the Mahadevan group in Toronto we developed the Metabolic Valve Enumerator (MoVE) algorithm, which identifies combinations of static interventions (e.g., knockouts of metabolic genes) together with metabolic valves which must be controlled dynamically [5].
+Together with the Mahadevan group in Toronto we developed the Metabolic Valve Enumerator (MoVE) algorithm, which identifies combinations of static interventions (e.g., knockouts of metabolic genes) together with metabolic valves which must be controlled dynamically^[5].
 The valves are chosen such that they enable operation of a two-stage process (Figure 2).
 In the first phase the valves are active allowing a high growth rate (while the introduced static interventions prime the strain for the second phase).
-When sufficient biomass has been accumulated, the valves are switched off (e.g., via temperature-dependent gene regulation [4]) which then enforces production in the second phase (with low or no growth).
+When sufficient biomass has been accumulated, the valves are switched off (e.g., via temperature-dependent gene regulation^[4]) which then enforces production in the second phase (with low or no growth).
 We used this algorithm to compute intervention strategies for the production of diverse compounds and obtained solutions for two-stage processes for over 70% of the products with a relatively small number of highly represented valves.
 MoVE offers a systematic approach to identifying metabolic valves, providing insights into the architecture of metabolic networks and accelerating the implementation of dynamic flux redirection.